AndreaFalanti/popnas/README.md

 ### Software improvements and refactors
 - Migrate code to Tensorflow 2.
+- Now use json configuration files, with some optional command line arguments.
+This approach is much more flexible and makes easier to parametrize all the various components of the algorithm run.
+Many parameters and hyperparameters that were hardcoded in POPNAS initial version are now tunable from the json config.
+- Implement an actually working run restoring functionality.
+This allows to resume a previously interrupted run.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.
   New training method supports ImageGenerators and allows using weight regularization if --wr parameter is provided.
 - LSTM controller has been refactored to use Keras API, instead of using a custom tape gradient method.